DeCleanup-Network/contracts-evm/docs/example/subgraph-yaml.md

 # Subgraph Configuration Example

-This file provides an example configuration for a subgraph to index DipNft and RewardLogic contract events.
+This file provides an example configuration for a subgraph to index ImpactProductNFT and RewardLogic contract events.
 The YAML file defines data sources, event handlers, and mapping functions.

 ## Configuration Code